TeroJii/tidytuesday/2022/2022-11-01/README.md

 ## Finnish horror movies vs. Iron Maiden's Fear of the Dark

-This week I compared the overview texts of selected Finnish horror movies to the lyrics of Iron Maiden's iconic Fear of the Dark:
+This week I compared the overview texts of selected Finnish horror movies to the lyrics of Iron Maiden's iconic Fear of the Dark.

+Iron Maiden lyrics from: <https://genius.com/Iron-maiden-fear-of-the-dark-lyrics>

 ![](TidyTuesday-2022-Week44.png)